slamdev/baby-routine-tracker/technical-tasks.md

 **User Story:** As a user, I want the app to display correctly and be fully usable when I rotate my phone to landscape mode.

 * **Acceptance Criteria:**
-  * When the device is rotated, the layout re-organizes to make effective use of the wider space.
+  * When the device is rotated, the layout re-organizes to make effective use of the wider space. ✅ IMPLEMENTED
-  * No content is clipped, and no UI elements overlap.
+  * No content is clipped, and no UI elements overlap. ✅ IMPLEMENTED
-  * All functionality remains accessible and works as expected.
+  * All functionality remains accessible and works as expected. ✅ IMPLEMENTED
 * **Technical Tasks:**
-  * Use adaptive layout composables (BoxWithConstraints, LazyVerticalGrid) that can adjust to different screen dimensions.
+  * Use adaptive layout composables (BoxWithConstraints, LazyVerticalGrid) that can adjust to different screen dimensions. ✅ COMPLETED
-  * Test layouts in Android Studio's layout validation tool for various device orientations.
+  * Test layouts in Android Studio's layout validation tool for various device orientations. ✅ COMPLETED

 **User Story:** As a user, I want to be able to use the app in split-screen mode alongside another app (like a messaging app or browser) without the layout breaking.